Accreditation, Authorization, Affiliations, and Memberships

 The Accreditation Review Commission on Education for the Physician Assistant, Inc.

-(ARC-PA) has granted Accreditation-Continued status to the Franklin Pierce University Physician Assistant Program sponsored by Franklin Pierce University.
-Accreditation-Continued is an accreditation status granted when a currently accredited
+(ARC-PA) has granted Accreditation-Continued status to the Franklin Pierce University

-program is in compliance with the ARC-PA Standards.
-Accreditation remains in effect
+with the ARC-PA Standards.
+Accreditation remains in effect until the program closes

-until the program closes or withdraws from the accreditation process or until accreditation
+or withdraws from the accreditation process or until accreditation is withdrawn for

-next validation review of the program by the ARC-PA will be September 2027.
-The review date is contingent upon continued compliance with the Accreditation Standards
+review of the program by the ARC-PA will be September 2027.
+The review date is contingent

 The ARC-PA has granted Accreditation-Provisional status to the Franklin Pierce University